 DAYTIME SUN PROTECTION

-However, with automated screens combined with proper ventilation of your home at night, you have a low-energy solution available to keep your home cool during the day too.
+However, with automated outdoor blinds combined with proper ventilation of your home at night, you have a low-energy solution available to keep your home cool during the day too.
 Heat, as mentioned, enters your house through the windows because they are heated by the sun.
 By installing screens, you ensure that the sun cannot reach the windows and therefore cannot enter your home.
 For example, screens can result in a temperature drop of up to 10 degrees.

 If you then leave your screens down in the morning, you can enjoy a cool home all day, without feeling completely enclosed thanks to the transparency of the fabric.